mustafadursun50/Social-Reporter/README.md

 python collage_maker.py
 ``
   - Photo collages are created from the folder ``output``
-  - If there are enough single images, the collage will be created again in the same folder
+  - If there are enough single images, the collage will be created again in the folder ``output``